sandy-iiit/EcommerceApp-Spring-Angular/README.md

 # EcommerceApp-Spring-Angular
-I am providing images for the project to give an idea and undertanding until I deploy this web app.
+I am providing images for the project to give an idea and undertanding until I deploy this web app as I am still working on improvising it.

 Home Page: